6 June 2022 - 8 June 2022

 In addition to tuition and all course materials, the fee covers the following:

 Please note, accommodation is not included in the workshop fee.

-Accommodation is available at Hilton The Hague in the centre of The Hague and this can be booked yourself via their website or other online booking sites.
+Accommodation is available at Hilton The Hague in the centre of The Hague and this can be booked yourself via a link provided by IBRU or other online booking sites.

 Other hotels are available in The Hague to suit different budgets.

 You are expected to organise your own travel arrangements to The Hague.
 Please be aware that if you require a visa to visit the Netherlands you will be required to apply for your own visa for entry in to the country.
 Please allow enough time for your visa to be processed before the start of the workshop.
 A letter on invitation can be provided to support your visa application.

 Please enaure you are aware of any entry requirements in to the Netherlands regarding vaccinations against COVID-19 before you book your place on the workshop and travel to the Netherlands.

 Teaching and workshop materials will be in English.

 Cancellations must be received in writing not later than the 12 May 2022 and will be subject to a £250 cancellation fee, unless a substitute participant is offered.
 After this date the full registration fee will be charged for all cancellations.

 IBRU reserves the right to modify the programme as necessary, without notice to participants.